Eileen Dunne

 Eileen Dunne (born 28 April 1958) is an Irish retired journalist, newsreader and presenter with RTÉ, Ireland's national radio and television station, where she presented the main television news programmes Six One News, Nine O'Clock News and One O'Clock News including all other news bulletins on both radio and television from 1980 to 2022.
 She was the co-anchor alongside Sharon Ní Bheoláin of RTÉ's flagship Nine O'Clock News and presented afternoon bulletins for RTÉ Radio 1.

-Life

 Early life

 Dunne was born in Dublin.
 Her father was the RTÉ journalist, presenter and commentator, Mick Dunne, a native of Clonaslee, County Laois.
 She attended secondary school at Manor House School, Raheny.
 She studied Arts at University College Dublin.